jshinb/Metabolomic_BrainStructures_ZP/README.md

 2. 2025-11-14: Added scripts to generate correlation plots and lipidPC-loading tables

 ## To-Do
-1. PCA of brain-WM associated lipids - what are the significantly loaded metabolites?
+1. 2025-11-13: PCA of brain-WM associated lipids - what are the significantly loaded metabolites?
+(Are they correlated with concentrations? - Yes)
-2.